heuerleon/nak-typst-template/README.md

 # 🎓 NAK Typst Template
-This is a template for Nordakademie transfer papers written in the markup-based typesetting system [Typst](https://github.com/typst/typst).
+This is a template for Nordakademie transfer papers written in the markup-like typesetting system [Typst](https://github.com/typst/typst).
 Typst is an alternative to LaTeX with a range of advantages such as faster compile times, a comprehensive scripting system similar to languages like JavaScript and user-friendly error messages.

-The template is designed for English transfer papers, but can be modified for use with German.
+The template is designed for English transfer papers, but can be modified to write in German.
 The format closely resembles the other official Nordakademie templates.

-⭐️ _If you enjoy using this template, consider giving it a star on GitHub and share it with your classmates!_

 ## Setup